|Sat Hi:51 Lo:30||Sun Hi:45 Lo:29||Mon Hi:46 Lo:26||Tue Hi:46 Lo:26||Wed Hi:46 Lo:26|

-Looking Glass rock, with its reasonable rating, and spectacular rappel, makes a great outing for those climbers comfortable on runout, but easy terrain.
-Although the crux moves are well bolted, there is much runout scrambling.
+Looking Glass Rock, with its reasonable rating, and spectacular rappel, makes a great outing for those climbers comfortable on runout, but easy terrain.
+Although the crux moves are well bolted, there is much run out scrambling.
+The reward is excellent views and one of the airiest rappels you will likely every do.
+Climbing Looking Glass Rock, in my opinion, is a must do in the Moab area for the moderate leader.

 Pitch 1: The start is a move or two up a thin crack to a ledge on the rib, and your first bolt.
 Scramble up the ridge passing 1 more bolt to a 2 bolt belay.